 A small drip, a flickering light, or a musty smell in the hallway might seem like minor issues, but these are often signs of something far more serious lurking inside your home.
-Delaying attention to these common home repairs doesn’t just mean temporary inconvenience, it can lead to costly mistakes that damage your health, safety, and finances.
+Delaying attention to these common home repairs doesn’t just mean temporary inconvenience; it can lead to costly mistakes that damage your health, safety, and finances.

 Every responsible homeowner should stay on top of essential home maintenance tasks to protect property value and avoid preventable disasters.
 If you’re located in areas like Los Angeles or nearby regions, Handyman Randy is a trusted name known for helping prevent further damage before it escalates.